What is customer value? Definition, formula & importance

 First, come up with a small set of questions that will allow you to gauge the value you’re delivering.
 For example, you could ask customers how your product or service helped them achieve their goals or how your company could improve or provide more value.

 Along with qualitative questions, you should also pose quantitative questions to evaluate the value of your products or services.
-For instance, you could ask buyers to rate how satisfied they were with their purchase based on a scale from 1 to 5.
+To get a sense of perceived value, you could ask buyers to rate how satisfied they were with their purchase based on a scale from 1 to 5.
 Then, you can take the average numerical rating and determine whether or not your company is delivering high value.

 Acting on feedback is just as important as getting it.
 Taking customer feedback seriously shows buyers that you care about them and are committed to providing a good experience, which can help increase satisfaction.
 So, use feedback to identify areas of improvement and formulate a plan for delivering more value.
 You may find that you need to: